Nystrata/EchoesWidescreenHUD/README.md

   4. This will create a new ISO file called echoes_widescreenhud.iso with the mod installed
 * **For Not Windows**
   * Extract the game files (You can use [NODTool](https://github.com/AxioDL/nod), Dolphin, or any app that can extract the full game filesystem and rebuild it.)
-  * Use a vcdiff xdelta3 patcher to patch files/GGuiSys.pak and Standard.ntwk in the game files with this mod's vcdiff/GGuiSys.pak.vcdiff and Standardpak.pak.vcdiff files
+  * Use a vcdiff xdelta3 patcher to patch files/GGuiSys.pak and Standard.ntwk in the game files with this mod's vcdiff/GGuiSys.pak.vcdiff and Standard.ntwk.vcdiff files
-  * Replace the original game's GGuiSys.pak and Standardpak.pak with the newly patched files
+  * Replace the original game's GGuiSys.pak and Standard.ntwk with the newly patched files
   * Rebuild the ISO (Or start the game directly from extracted files if using Dolphin (File -> Open, browse for sys/main.dol))

 ## Widescreen for Dolphin